mariyahendriksen/beautiful-jekyll/aboutme.md

 More details are in my <a href="/pdf/cv.pdf"> CV</a>.

 ### Personal
-Throughout my life, I lived in the following places (in chronological order): Komsomolsk, Ukraine; Gubkinsky, YANAO, Russia; Kiten, Bulgaria; Novosibirsk, Russia; Nantes, France; Moscow, Russia; Rotterdam, the Netherlands; Leuven, Belgium; Zurich, Switzerland; Utrecht, the Netherlands.
+Throughout my life, I lived in the following places (in chronological order): Komsomolsk, Ukraine; Gubkinsky, YANAO, Russia; Kiten, Bulgaria; Novosibirsk, Russia; Nantes, France; Moscow, Russia; Rotterdam, the Netherlands; Leuven, Belgium; Zurich, Switzerland; Utrecht, the Netherlands; Hilversum, the Netherlands.

 As you can see, I really like travelling.
-Besides, my other interests include yoga and photorgraphy.
+Apart from that, my other interests include yoga and photorgraphy.